-Dr. Diane M. Kuehn is the Coordinator of the SRM Graduate Education Committee, which administers all SRM graduate degrees.
-Feel free to ask her questions that arise from your use of this handbook and throughout your graduate education.
-She can be reached at dmkuehn@esf.edu or 315-470-6561.
+Dr. David Newman is the Coordinator of the SRM Graduate Education Committee, which administers all SRM graduate degrees.
+Feel free to ask him questions that arise from your use of this handbook and throughout your graduate education.
+He can be reached at dnewman@esf.edu or 315-470-6534.